 My advice is to come prepared with the technical skills necessary to negotiate challenging backcountry conditions.

 In other words, know how to perform the side-step and herringbone which are two classic cross-country skiing techniques that are essential for safe travel in the backcountry.

 These two modes of travel are critical to know because they are non-gliding techniques.
-This means that you can use them to climb and descend steeper angles of terrain without fear of sliding.
+So, this means that you can use them for climbing and descending steeper angles of terrain without fear of sliding.

 Basically, you should be able to incorporate the side-step and herringbone techniques (and their myriad variations) seamlessly into your diagonal stride.